Anonymous-Devs/vanillajs-test-api-tut/README.md

 - [ ] Create a footer and style it.

 > PS: Clone this repo and complete any task of your choice
 >  then push to staging, then come back to github and create a *pull request*.
+If you don't know how to create pull request, check it out [here](https://opensource.com/article/19/7/create-pull-request-github) or visit the official github doc site on how to create pull request [here](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 **How to start working on this project**